 This succulent with the sweet-sounding name puts out flowerheads of pink flowers for me in zone 5 in July.
 But growing Chocolate Drop sedum is not really about the blossoms.
 It derives its colorful cultivar name from its best feature, which is its leaves.

 The plant grows in a clump, which comprises multiple stems of a reddish-purple color.
-My second-year plant currently has 13 such items; as the clump expands, that number will increase.
+As the clump expands, the number of such items will increase.
 Leaves of a dull purple color (some green is mixed in, too, if you look up-close) encircle the stems.
 From a distance, what you basically see is a dark plant: that's the operative word here.

 Chocolate Drop sedum grows to about one foot in height; at maturity, its spread may be twice that.